NeuYash/UrlShortner/README.md

 ## Features

-1. **Shorten URLs:** Easily create short URLs for long links, making them more manageable and shareable.
+1. **Shorten URLs:** Easily create short URLs for long links, making them more manageable and shareable. extra feature: For particular user, if he has already shortened a Long Url, and tries to shorten it again, User will get the old shortened url.
+Thus saves processing time and DB space.

-2. **User-Specific Short URLs:** Each user has a unique hashed ID, ensuring personalized and secure short URLs.
+3. **User-Specific Short URLs:** Each user has a unique hashed ID, ensuring personalized and secure short URLs.

-3. **History Tracking:** Keep track of the shortened URLs created by a specific user.
+4. **History Tracking:** Keep track of the shortened URLs created by a specific user.

-4. **Tier Limit Handling:** The system gracefully handles errors when a user reaches their tier limit for creating short URLs.
+5. **Tier Limit Handling:** The system gracefully handles errors when a user reaches their tier limit for creating short URLs.

 ## Technologies Used